The Right Dosage Of Topical Tranexamic Acid

 To reap the benefits of topical tranexamic acid, it is vital that you follow the recommended daily dosage to avoid irritation.

-If you would like to receive personalised advice, a recommended treatment plan from leading dermatology experts, and to check if tranexamic acid is right for your concerns – find out what formulas are suitable for your skin by visiting our website.
+If you would like to receive personalised advice, a recommended treatment plan from leading dermatology experts, find out what formulas are suitable for your skin by visiting our website.

 References